Dionisiy/CA/css-an-overview.md

 }
 ```

 A **property** is an aspect of a selector.
 For instance, you can change the `font-family`, `color`, and `font-size` of the text on your web pages \(in addition to many more\).

+A **value** is a possible setting for a property. `color` can be red, blue, black, or almost any color; `font-family`can be a whole bunch of different fonts; and so on.

+Another cool advantage of CSS is that you can set many properties for one selector.
+For instance, if you want to set a paragraph's font, font color, and font size, you can simply write: